 How to find a missing Alzheimer’s patient

-- Look within a one-mile radius of where the patient was before wandering.
+Look within a one-mile radius of where the patient was before wandering.

-- Search in the direction of the wanderer’s dominant hand.
+Search in the direction of the wanderer’s dominant hand.
 People usually travel first in their dominant direction.

-- Investigate familiar places, such as former residences or favorite spots.
+Investigate familiar places, such as former residences or favorite spots.
 Often, wandering has a particular destination.

 Caring for a patient who rummages around or hides things in the home is a challenge, but not an insurmountable one.

-- Lock certain rooms or cabinets to protect their contents, and lock up all valuables.
+Lock certain rooms or cabinets to protect their contents, and lock up all valuables.

-- If items do disappear, learn the person’s preferred hiding places.
+If items do disappear, learn the person’s preferred hiding places.

-- Remove or prevent access to unsafe substances, such as cleaning products, alcohol, firearms, power tools, sharp knives, and medications.
+Prevent access to unsafe substances, such as cleaning products, alcohol, firearms, power tools, sharp knives, and medications.

-- Prevent electrical accidents by blocking unused electrical outlets with childproofing devices.
+Block unused electrical outlets with childproofing devices.
 Hide stove knobs so the person can’t turn on the burners.

-- Lower the temperature on water heaters.
+Lower the temperature on water heaters.

-- Designate a special drawer of items that the person can safely “play” with when keen to rummage.
+Designate a special drawer of items that the person can safely “play” with when keen to rummage.

 While creating a calm environment can have a large impact on managing the stress that often results in aggressive behavior, there are also some things you can do during an angry outburst.

-- Don’t confront the person or try to discuss the angry behavior.
+Don’t confront the person or try to discuss the angry behavior.
 The person with dementia cannot reflect on unacceptable behavior and cannot learn to control it.

-- Get help from others during the activities that anger the patient.
+Get help from others during the activities that anger the patient.

 Don’t take the aggressiveness personally.
 It, too, is just part of the dementia.

 Alzheimer's and suspicion